Anton Webern: Contested canonization

 Noting this aspect of his reception, Johnson described Webern's "almost unique position in the canon of Western composers".
-Christian Thorau argued Webern's innovations impeded his "exoterischen Kanonisierung".
-(Note: "exoteric canonization") By contrast to the "concert canon", Shreffler considered Webern's better standing in a "separate canon" of technical and formal innovation.
+Christian Thorau argued Webern's innovations impeded his "exoteric" canonization.
+By contrast to the "concert canon", Anne C. Shreffler considered Webern's better standing in a "separate canon" of technical and formal innovation.
 (Note: "Don't write music entirely by ear", Webern told Searle: "Your ears will always guide you ... but you must know why" (emphasis in original).
 Webern's music was associated with "intellectual order".
 He innovated musically and conceptually, challenging audiences.
 Julian Johnson argued that criticisms of composers' innovations were a "constant of musical modernity for four hundred years", from il nuove musiche to die neue Musik.
 He quoted Girolamo Mei writing to Vincenzo Galilei in 1572: "[N]ot to appear ... inferior ... these musicians precipitated themselves at breakneck speed ... to discover always new styles and new forms of song [which] were not understood [or] felt".
 Mei wrote Galilei that in these innovations composers followed their ears, not their intellects.)
+David H. Miller suggested Webern "achieved a certain kind of acceptance and canonization".
+Mark Berry described Webern, already among Boulez's "big five", as one of five "canonical pillars of classic historical early twentieth-century modernism".
+(Note: The others, in both cases, were Bartók, Berg, Schoenberg, and Stravinsky.
+In Joseph N. Straus's account of how modernists recast tradition, they were "the exemplars" on whom he focused.
+Ensemble intercontemporain played them often at Boulez's IRCAM as "classics" in the 1980s, which Georgina Born argued contributed to their canonization.
+In considering the U.S. context, J. Kramer wrote that Bartók, Stravinsky, and especially Schoenberg and Webern were not often played or widely understood but nonetheless backed as central to canon of 20th-century classical music in terms of theory and analysis by academics with a shared perspective (who constituted a significant plurality of composers).
+He considered Schoenberg, Stravinsky, and Webern "quintessential modernists of the early twentieth century".)
 Burkholder argued that music of the "historicist tradition", (Note: For J. Peter Burkholder, musical historicism as a mainstream intellectual tradition proper began in Brahms's generation's l'art pour l'art and more introverted musical experience.
 It intensified in Schoenberg's generation with increasing engagement with stylistic history as impetus to compositional innovation.
 Distantly and obliquely echoing Charles Burney's work, it flowered amid Hegelianism and theories of biological and social evolution or progress.
 Burkholder distinguished between more progressive historicism (Schoenberg's Erwartung), more emulative cases (Strauss's Ariadne auf Naxos), and mixed examples (Berg's Wozzeck).
-He noted the assimilation of peripheral national music traditions for novelty but emphasized that innovation occurred even within those contexts.) including Webern's, was secure in "a musical museum", "for that is what the concert hall has become".
+He noted the assimilation of peripheral national music traditions for novelty but emphasized that innovation occurred even within those contexts.) including Webern's, was secure in "a musical museum", while adding, "that is what the concert hall has become".
 (Note: Burkholder and Lydia Goehr, among others, traced the history of orchestras' (and other institutions') museum-like function in producing and presenting "civilized", "elite", or "important" (if sometimes "difficult", "serious", or "unpopular") music as artwork, not without regard to audiences.)
-Mark Berry described Webern, already among Boulez's "big five", as one of five "canonical pillars of classic historical early twentieth-century modernism".
-(Note: The others, in both cases, were Bartók, Berg, Schoenberg, and Stravinsky.
-In Joseph N. Straus's account of how modernists recast tradition, they were "the exemplars" on whom he focused.
-Ensemble intercontemporain played them often at Boulez's IRCAM as "classics" in the 1980s, which Georgina Born argued contributed to their canonization.
-In considering the US context, J. Kramer wrote that Bartók, Stravinsky, and especially Schoenberg and Webern were not often played or widely understood but nonetheless backed as central to canon of 20th-century classical music in terms of theory and analysis by academics with a shared perspective (who constituted a significant plurality of composers).
-He considered Schoenberg, Stravinsky, and Webern "quintessential modernists of the early twentieth century".)
-David H. Miller suggested Webern "achieved a certain kind of acceptance and canonization".